Houssam-OUATMANI/react-weather-app/README.md

 Used API : Open weather map

-this app is based ob react functional components.
+This app is based on react functional components.

 I used the useState hook to manage the user's input